-Imaging studies to look at the abdomen and spleen may include:
+Imaging tests to evaluate the abdomen and spleen may include:

 The spleen can be removed through an open incision or through laparoscopic surgery.

 An incision will be made in the abdomen over the spleen.
 The skin and muscles will be pulled back.
 The blood vessels to and around the spleen will be tied off.
 This will free the organ.
 Moist sponges may be placed in the abdomen.
 The sponges will absorb some of the blood and fluid.
 The spleen will be removed.
-If needed, further surgery may be done at this time to repair other organs.
 The sponges will then be removed.

 The removed spleen is sent to the lab for testing.

 You will be taken to a recovery room and monitored.
 You may need a blood transfusion if you lost a lot of blood.

 Anesthesia prevents pain during the procedure.
 There will be some pain and discomfort until you have healed.
 Medicine can help to manage discomfort.

 The usual length of stay is 2 to 4 days.
 The stay may be longer if there are complications.